lcthomas/engl6701s24/course-calendar.md

 ### Wednesday, May 1
 - Presentations of final projects in progress

-## Final project due according to final exam schedule, TBA
+## Final project due Tuesday, May 14